 Returning a confirming nod, the operations officer stepped back and opened the ready room door panels.
 “Bring in the specimen,” he shouted.

 Two Vulcan science officers, both wearing long, light gray coats with padded shoulders wheeled a medical stretcher into the ready room.
-The stretcher's occupant was fully covered with a stretched polyester sheet which resembled aluminum foil.
+The gurney's occupant was fully covered with a stretched polyester sheet which resembled aluminum foil.

 “Remove the covering,” Utek ordered.